thehunmonkgroup/coding-guidelines/python.md

 17. IMPORTANT: Code should be clean and self-documenting.
 Avoid ALL comments, the user will add them if needed.
 Within functions/methods, avoid using blank lines -- the user will add them if needed.

 18. IMPORTANT: Code should be written so it is EASILY TESTABLE, which means closely following RULE 9 above, and making architectural decisions that will result in EASILY TESTABLE code.

+19. When writing tests, use the `pytest` testing library.